ubiqsecurity/ubiq-snowflake/ubiq-broker/README.md

 The broker consists of the following endpoints:

 * _fetch_key:_ Consumes an access key ID and secret signing key and retrieves a new encrypted private key from the Ubiq API
-* _fetch_key_from_data:_ Consumes an access key ID, secret signing key and hex-encrypted data and retrieves the corresponding encrypted private key from the Ubiq API (this is useed during decrypt operations)
+* _fetch_key_from_data:_ Consumes an access key ID, secret signing key and hex-encrypted data and retrieves the corresponding encrypted private key from the Ubiq API (this is used during decrypt operations)
-* _fetch_ffs_and_fpe_key:_ Consumes an access key ID, secret signing key and field format specification (FFS) and retrieves the corresponding FFS metadata and encrypted private key from the Ubiq API
+* _fetch_dataset_and_structured_key:_ Consumes an access key ID, secret signing key and dataset and retrieves the corresponding dataset metadata and encrypted private key from the Ubiq API

 The Ubiq broker also supports caching of previously-retrieved encrypted private keys in an Azure-managed Redis cache.